dzianisbohush/cra-with-ssr/README.md

     └── server
         └── index.js
 ```
-Change path to App component and replace render to hydrate method (indicates to the DOM renderer that we’re rehydrating the app after a server-side render) in src/index.js
+Change the path to App component and replace render to hydrate method (indicates to the DOM renderer
+ that we’re rehydrating the app after a server-side render) in src/index.js
 ```javascript
 import React from 'react';
 import ReactDOM from 'react-dom';